 Keeping tanks working properly is a lot easier than fixing them.
 Here are a few tips that will help keep your black and gray water tanks in good working order:

-- Add water to tank.
+- Add water to the tank.
 Always put a gallon or two of water into your black water tank after emptying.
 Then add tank chemical (usually 4 oz. of liquid chemical per 40 gallons of water that the tank will hold) by pouring it carefully into the toilet and flushing it down.
 There are several brands on the market.
 We use RV Toilet Treatment – TST made by Camco.
 Whatever chemical you decide to use, be sure to use one specifically made for RV tanks and use as directed.
 The TST will help break down solids and help keep your tank from smelling bad.
 Don’t skip it!
-If you are in a very hot climate, you may want to add more chemical after a few days.
+If you are in a very hot climate, you may want to add more chemicals after a few days.

 - Flush with enough water.
 Use enough water to flush thoroughly.
-Although it's tempting to try to conserve water, too little water will cause toilet tissue and solids to adhere to the lines rather than falling into the tank.
+Although it's tempting to try to conserve water, too little water will cause toilet tissue and solids to adhere to the lines rather than fall into the tank.
 This will eventually cause a buildup of solids and prevent the tank from emptying properly when you dump.

-- Use RV safe toilet tissue only.
-NEVER flush down tissues, paper towels, or anything other than RV safe toilet tissue (see below on how to identify RV septic safe toilet tissue.)
+- Use RV-safe toilet tissue only.
+NEVER flush down tissues, paper towels, or anything other than RV-safe toilet tissue (see below on how to identify RV septic safe toilet tissue.)

 - Only dump when tanks are nearly full.
-When parking at a campground, hook up your sewer line if you wish, but don’t open the valves to dump until your tank is at least two thirds full.
-This will ensure that the weight of the collected waste water pushes everything through the lines rather than building up a little at a time and causing a clog.
+When parking at a campground, hook up your sewer line if you wish, but don’t open the valves to dump until your tank is at least two-thirds full.
+This will ensure that the weight of the collected wastewater pushes everything through the lines rather than building up a little at a time and causing a clog.
 Keeping the valves closed until you are ready to dump will also keep the smells of the sewer system from drifting up into your RV.

 - Dump black tanks, then gray tanks.
 When dumping your tanks, always dump the black water tank first, then the gray water.
 The soapy gray water will help to rinse out your hoses.
-Flush through some clean water to rinse residue out of tank and hoses, but be sure all rinse water goes into the campground sewer connection.
+Flush through some clean water to rinse the residue out of tanks and hoses, but be sure all rinse water goes into the campground sewer connection.
 Never rinse hoses and let water flow onto the ground around the tank.

 - Check tank levels.
 After dumping, you’ll probably want to check your tank gauges to be sure the tanks have emptied properly.
-Unfortunately, the waste water tank gauges are notorious for showing inaccurate readings because sensors are usually inside the tanks and can easily gather bits of toilet tissue or residue that will give a false reading.
-If you suspect that you are not getting an accurate reading, you can double check the condition of your black water tank by turning off the water pump, opening the flush valve in the toilet and looking into the tank with a flashlight.
+Unfortunately, the wastewater tank gauges are notorious for showing inaccurate readings because sensors are usually inside the tanks and can easily gather bits of toilet tissue or residue that will give a false reading.
+If you suspect that you are not getting an accurate reading, you can double-check the condition of your black water tank by turning off the water pump, opening the flush valve in the toilet, and looking into the tank with a flashlight.
 (Hang onto that flashlight!)